 Contributions to the Profession:

 Professor Llanes-Oberstein was inducted into the fellowship of ACNM in 2006.
 She is a member of the Division of Education and the Continuing Education Section Reader Panel of the national ACNM.
 She is a site visitor for the Accreditation Commission for Midwifery Education (ACME) and a peer reviewer for the Journal of Midwifery and Women's Health.
 Currently she is a member of the ACNM New York City Chapter Scholarship Committee.
 Professor Llanes-Oberstein was the NYS ACNM legislative liaison and is a consultant to the legislation committee of the NYS Association of Licensed Midwives (NYSALM).
 She was chair of the legislative Committee for 6 years and was the Chair of the peer review committee for ACNM, Long Island chapter.
 She was instrumental in securing the inclusion of licensed midwives in NYS's Direct Access Ob/Gyn law.
 In 2006 she was named to the New York City Department of Health Maternal Mortality Review Committee. in 2010 Professor Llanes-Oberstein became the NYSALM representative to the New York State Maternal Mortality Expert Review Committee and is currently a member of the Hypertension Subcommittee.
-This subcommittee is writing the New York State Guidelines for the Management of Hypertension During Pregnancy.
+This subcommittee wrote the New York State Guidelines for the Management of Hypertension During Pregnancy which were published in May 2013.
 She was appointed by the NYS Board of Regents to the NYS Board of Midwifery in 1998.
 In 2001 and 2004 was elected Vice-Chair.
 Professor Llanes-Oberstein was elected Chair of the Board for the 2007-2008 term.
 She was re-appointed to the Board for a third term from 2008-2013 as an extended member.

 Professor Llanes-Oberstein was the recipient of the New York University Midwifery Alliance Koko Roy Award for her contributions to the midwifery profession and women's health care.
 In 2009 she was awarded the SUNY Downstate College of Health Related Professions Dr. Donald Scherl Faculty Excellence Award in recognition of teaching innovation, scholarship, service and student advocacy.
 She was also the recipient of the ACNM foundation Excellence in Teaching Award in 2004 and 2009.